August 22, 2019

 Toxic algae blooms thrive due to high levels of nitrogen and phosphorus.
 The plants in the floating islands need nitrogen and phosphorus to grow, and as they grow they will hopefully pull these excess nutrients out of the water, says Boswell.

-“Without these nutrients in the water, we shouldn’t get the same degree of algae blooms,” Boswell says.
+“Without these nutrients in the water, we shouldn’t get the same degree of algae blooms,” says Boswell, a Sustainability Institute affiliated faculty member.

 Boswell and his research team installed 13 small islands and will be installing a larger 6-foot version in Chadwick Lake to measure durability and public awareness.